Buy Bemitil with 3–7 day fast domestic delivery within the US ($5) – just choose “Ships from: US (+15%)”

 The main purpose of Bemitil is to increase the physical and mental performance in people exposed to stressful conditions and accelerating the recovery process after physical exertion.
 That makes it useful for athletes, especially for bodybuilders and runners.
 What is important is that even healthy individuals can feel the benefits of the Bemitil.

 But sport is not its only off-label usage.
 Bemitil works synergistically with other nootropics and can potentiate their effect, which makes this drug a possible part of a nootropic stack.
 According to clinical studies, the combination of Metaprot with the standard nootropic therapy is significantly more effective in the treatment of chronic fatigue, than standard therapy alone.

 Bemitil has quite a wide field of application in clinical practice, too.
 In Russian medicine, this drug is used in the complex treatment of:

 The chemical structure of Bemitil is similar to that of nucleobases adenine and guanine, which can explain its pharmacological effects.

 Bemitil does increase the expression of RNA and proteins in the skeletal muscle, brain cells, liver, and kidneys.
 It also stimulates ATP formation and gluconeogenesis.
-Gluconeogenesis is the process of formation of glucose from non-carbohydrate substrates, such as lactate, fats and glucogenic amino acids, which plays an important role in the energy supply during exercise.
-Fasting, physical exercises and a low-carb diet rich in proteins and fats have also shown to stimulate gluconeogenesis.
+Gluconeogenesis is the process of the formation of glucose from non-carbohydrate substrates, such as lactate, fats, and glucogenic amino acids, which plays an important role in the energy supply during exercise.
+Fasting, physical exercises, and a low-carb diet rich in proteins and fats have also been shown to stimulate gluconeogenesis.